FAQs About Sclerotherapy

-The following are answers to frequently asked questions about sclerotherapy that you may find helpful.
-Note that the answers were provided by Dr. Dishakjian.
-Please click sclerotherapy injection vein therapy for or the details of the procedure.
+The following are answers to the frequently asked questions about sclerotherapy that you may find helpful.
+Note that the answers for the FAQs about Sclerotherapy were provided by Dr. Dishakjian.
+Please click sclerotherapy injection vein therapy for the details of the procedure.
 If you have any more queries or concerns that you don’t see answered in our website, please don’t hesitate to contact us to arrange a consultation with Dr. R. Dishakjian, the vein specialist at the Center.

 How successful is sclerotherapy for leg spider vein removal?

 After several spider vein removal sclerotherapy sessions, most patients notice a 70-90% improvement in the appearance and symptoms.
-The full effect and benefit of treatment usually takes several weeks.
-For this reason, many physicians recommend waiting 3-6 weeks in between sclerotherapy treatments.
+The full effect and benefit of treatment usually take several weeks.
+For this reason, many sclerotherapy specialists recommend waiting 3-6 weeks in between sclerotherapy treatments.
 Compared to surgical removal of veins, sclerotherapy costs less, requires no hospital stay and anesthesia, and allows a quicker return to work and normal activities.

 What type of veins can be treated with sclerotherapy?

-Other than leg spider veins, sclerotherapy can eliminate the small blue veins of the leg, prominent hand and arm veins, chest spider and blue veins, and small visible size veins in many other parts of the body.
+Other than leg spider veins, sclerotherapy can eliminate prominent hand and arm veins, chest spider and blue veins, and small veins in other parts of the body.
 Although sometimes used for facial vein removal, laser vein therapy is a safer option.